garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 | When it is necessary to catch the exception to continue the execution, the exception should be logged before continuing the execution.

-| When fetching customer history from external system fails, the process of fetching information other than customer history can still be continued.
+| When fetching customer interaction history from external system fails, the process of fetching information other than customer history can still be continued.
 This is illustrated in the following example.
 | In this example, although fetching of customer history fails, business process does not have to be stopped and hence the execution continues.

  .. code-block:: java